 Disclosure: This site may earn affiliate commissions when you click provider links.
 This doesn't affect our recommendations.
 Learn more

 Hims entered the GLP-1 space through a partnership with Novo Nordisk, the manufacturer of Wegovy and Ozempic.
 That relationship gives Hims direct access to brand-name semaglutide products.
-As of April 2026, Hims offers brand-name Wegovy in injectable and pill formats as its primary GLP-1 offering.
+As of May 2026, the Hims catalog has expanded well beyond Wegovy: Wegovy pill ($149/mo medication), Wegovy pen ($199/mo), Foundayo ($149/mo starter, escalating by dose), Zepbound (vial or KwikPen, $299/mo starter), and Ozempic ($199/mo, off-label).

 Hims discontinued oral compounded semaglutide in Q1 2026 following FDA and Novo Nordisk legal pressure.
 The platform is now focused on FDA-approved brand-name options.
-Injectable Wegovy starts at $199/month for the medication; the Wegovy pill is also available at a lower starting price.
-All plans require a separate $149/month membership fee on top of medication cost.
+All plans require a separate $149/month Hims Weight Loss Membership ($39 first month) on top of medication cost.

 Hims discontinued compounded semaglutide as a primary offering after the FDA declared the semaglutide shortage resolved in early 2025 (FDA drug shortages).
 The platform is now focused on FDA-approved options, which represents a meaningful shift in its position.